nianliu/design-patterns/README.md

 #### Decorator
 Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+#### Facade
+Provide a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 ## Behavioral Patterns